Skip to content

 )

 Crescendo is particularly effective because it exploits the model’s tendency to be helpful within established conversational context.
 The attacker LLM might begin by asking about general security awareness training, then customer service best practices, then specific scenarios that “training materials need to cover”, eventually leading the target to produce detailed social engineering playbooks.
-13
+Crescendo also supports backtracking: if the target refuses, the attack backtracks the adversarial LLM’s memory and tries a different approach.
+9

 objective_target=OpenAIChatTarget(),